People have trouble discerning what’s real these days.

 Sorry, I’m not qualified to answer that.

-Anyone who writes for the purpose of informing others needs to be accountable for what they write and to honor their responsibility to their readers.
+Anyone who writes for the purpose of informing others needs to be accountable for what they write and honor their responsibility to their readers.

 Just because someone has been through a divorce, especially if they aren’t a divorce attorney, that doesn’t give them the right to try to give others advice on how to go through the process.